pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance create [COMMAND-OPTIONS] CLASSNAME

-      Create a CIM instance of CLASSNAME.

-      Creates an instance of the class CLASSNAME with the properties defined in the property option.
+      Create an instance of a class in a namespace.

-      Pywbemcli creates the new instance using CLASSNAME retrieved from the current WBEM server as a template for property characteristics.
-Therefore pywbemcli will generate an exception if CLASSNAME does not exist in the current WBEM server or if the data definition in the properties options does not match the properties characteristics defined the returned class.
+      Create a CIM instance of the specified creation class (CLASSNAME argument) in the specified CIM namespace (--namespace option), with the specified properties (--property options) and display the CIM instance path of the created instance.
+If no namespace was specified, the default namespace of the connection is used.

+      The properties to be initialized and their new values are specified using the --property option, which can be specified multiple times.

+      Pywbemcli retrieves the class definition from the server in order to verify that the specified properties are consistent with the property characteristics in the class definition.

+      Example:

-      ex. pywbemcli instance create CIM_blah -p id=3 -p strp="bla bla", -p p3=3
+        pywbemcli instance create CIM_blah -p id=3 -p strp="bla bla"

     Options:
       -P, --property name=value  Optional property names of the form name=value.